simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Request body should be sent as JSON object with the following properties:
 - `sender` (string): public key `SK` to verify digital signature of the sender.

+REQUIRED server responses:
+- success - HTTP status code 200 (OK) with body `"OK"`.
+- failure - HTTP status code 401 (Unauthorized) with body `"Unauthorized"` in the following cases:
-If the connection was previously secured and the sender key is already set, the server MUST reject the request with HTTP status code 401 (Unauthorised).
+   - the connection `RU` was previously secured and the sender key is already set.

-If the connection is successfully secured, the server MUST respond with HTTP status code 200 (OK) without body.

-Once the sender key is set, all the following unsigned requests from the sender (or signed with the wrong key) MUST be rejected with HTTP status code 401 (Unauthorised).
+   - the request is unsigned or signed with the wrong key.
+   - the connection `RU` does not exist.

+In case of failure the server MUST aim to respond in the same time to prevent timing attacks - it can be achieved by verifying a signature even if the connection does not exist.

 #### Delete connection